Monday, February 14, 2011

 The number of electrons transferred in both directions must be the same, so the two half-cells are combined to give the whole-cell electrochemical reaction.
 For two metals A and B:

-An+ + n e is in equilibrium with A
+- An+ + n e− A

-Bm+ + m e is in equilibrium with B
+- Bm+ + m e− B

-m A + n Bm+ is in equilibrium with n B + m An+
+- m A + n Bm+ n B + m An+

 This is not the whole story as anions must also be transferred from one half-cell to the other.
 When a metal in one half-cell is oxidized, anions must be transferred into that half-cell to balance the electrical charge of the cation produced.
 The anions are released from the other half-cell where a cation is reduced to the metallic state.
 Thus, the salt bridge or porous membrane serves both to keep the solutions apart and to allow the flow of anions in the direction opposite to the flow of electrons in the wire connecting the electrodes.